uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

         // Image from a public domain (optional, can be missing) "profileImage": "https://i.imgur.com/k7XVwpB.jpeg"
     },
-    // categories this post fits into (a list of strings "categories":["web","tutorial"],
     // comments about the post
     // return a maximum number of comments
     // total number of comments for this post